aqding/fritter/README.md

 **Throws**

-- `400` if any parameter is not included or in the wrong format
+- `403` if the user is not logged in or not the voter
-- `404` if the userId or freetId are not valid
+- `404` if user ID or freet Id is not valid or provided, or if vote is not in {-1, 0, 1}

-#### `GET /api/vote/freet?freetId=FREET` - Get all votes on a specific Freet
+#### `GET /api/vote/free/:freetId` - Get all votes on a specific Freet

 **Returns**